douglasgscofield/add-to-Qiime-DB/README.md

 Extract hit information from Blast results
 ------

-Run these blast results through a small filter to extract the target gi ID, GenBank ID, taxon IDs, and start and end of the HSP in the target in a tab-delimited format.
-The `qiime_get_blast_ids_for_genbank.pl` script depends upon the `-outfmt` string for the blast being as you see it above.
-The `seqs.ids` file produced by this step is used in the two following steps.
+Now run these blast results through a small filter to extract the target gi ID, GenBank ID, taxon IDs, and start and end of the HSP in the target:

 ```bash
 qiime_get_blast_ids_for_genbank.pl seqs.bl6 | sort -k1,2 -u > seqs.ids
 ```

+The `qiime_get_blast_ids_for_genbank.pl` script depends upon the `-outfmt` string for the blast being as you see it above.
+The `seqs.ids` file produced by this step is used in the two following steps.

 Note that the `sort -k1,2 -u` command removes redundant blast subject sequences for which the first two columns (the merged gi and taxon IDs and the GenBank